agn453/Z280RC/README.md

 The original software is located in zip files in the "original" subdirectory.

 My modifications to Bill Shen's original CBIOS3 for CP/M 3 are in the "system" subdirectory and below.

+I've also developed

+* A modified CP/M 2 (in system/cpm22) to support file partitions containing
+up to 2048 directory entries (four 8Mb drives on CompactFlash with 1.5Mb RAMdisk);

-I also developed a CP/M 3 BIOS to add support for a Banked memory configuration.
-It's in the system/bios280 subdirectory.
+* A CP/M 3 BIOS (in system/bios280) supporting Banked memory (up to eight
+banks, 1.5Mb RAMdisk, support for 4-port QuadSer module);

+* Ported UZI280 (in system/uzi280*) - a version of the Unix operating system); and

-New Utilities are in the "utilities" subdirectory.
+* Some new Utilities in the "utilities" subdirectory.

 ## Modification History (in reverse chronological order):